Highest Flow Rate Combi Boiler

 With built-in redundancy that ensures service continuity and multiple (three for the 150kW model or four for the 200kW model) integrated heat exchangers providing load balancing for optimum long-life operation.

-Designed to provide hot water for both new and existing buildings domestic hot water systems, such as hotels, restaurants, schools, hospitals, apartment buildings, spas, leisure centres, or any other businesses that require high levels of hot water for their customers.
+Designed to provide hot water for both new and existing buildings domestic hot water systems, such as hotels, restaurants, schools, hospitals, apartment buildings, spas, leisure centres, or any other businesses that require high levels of hot water for their customers or process applications such as agricultural water heaters.

 Download the SFKG150 and 200kW Gas instantaneous commercial water heaters brochure from Flexiheat UK